 On January 17, 2014, federal Public Law 113-76 was enacted, which added a new federal Use of American Iron and Steel (AIS) requirement in Section 436.
 Subsequent annual appropriations have continued this requirement.
-The AWIA requires that DWSRF assistance recipients use iron and steel products produced in the United States for the construction, alteration, maintenance or repair of a public water system or treatment works if the project is funded through an assistance agreement executed through the end of FFY 2023 (September 30, 2023).
+The AWIA requires that DWSRF assistance recipients use iron and steel products produced in the United States for the construction, alteration, maintenance or repair of a public water system or treatment works if the project is funded through an assistance agreement executed through the end of FFY 2023 (September 30, 2023), as stated in SDWA §1452(a)(4).
 The EPA has issued guidance on the implementation of this provision and has a State Revolving Fund American Iron and Steel Requirement website.
-The DPH also has a Use of American Iron and Steel webpage to assist DWSRF applicants in understanding and complying with AIS requirements.
+The DPH also has a Use of American Iron and Steel Requirements in understanding and complying with AIS requirements.